grantcopley/itb-2025-legacy-talk/readme.md

-# Legacy Code
-# Nightmares, Hellscapes, and Lessons Learned
+# Legacy Code: Nightmares, Hellscapes, and Lessons Learned

 ## Into The Box 2025

-This repository contains the code for the "Legacy Code: Nightmares, Hellscapes, and Lessons Learned" session at Into The Box 2025.
+This repository contains my code for the "Legacy Code: Nightmares, Hellscapes, and Lessons Learned" session at Into The Box 2025.

 After pulling down the repository, you can run the code using the following command using CommandBox: